 Want to combine buttermilk and coffee flavor in a way that works?
 Simple add buttermilk to your regular coffee cake and it'll give you a delicious twist.

-What Can I Use Instead Of Buttermilk?
-(Best Alternative For Coffee)
+What To Use Instead Of Buttermilk For Coffee?

 There are some other great alternative milks that you can use which work much better than buttermilk in coffee, and here are some examples: